On diffusion-based generative models and their error bounds: The log-concave case with full convergence estimates: Main Results

 \begin{remark} Let $ \mathsf{K}_{\text{Total}} := \mathsf{K}_1+\mathsf{K}_2+\mathsf{K}_3+ | s(0, 0,0) |>0$.
 Using Assumption \ref{Assumption_2}, we have

-\end{remark} We postpone the proof of Remark \ref{remark_growth_estimate_neural_network} to Appendix \ref{proofs_appendix_preliminary_results}. \begin{remark} Assumption~\ref{Assumption_2} imposes Lipschitz continuity on a family of approximating functions $s(\cdot, \cdot, \cdot)$ with respect to the input variables, $t$ and $x$, as well as the parameters $\theta$.
+\end{remark} We postpone the proof of Remark \ref{remark_growth_estimate_neural_network} to Appendix \ref{proofs_appendix_preliminary_results_general_case_statements}. \begin{remark} Assumption~\ref{Assumption_2_without_derivative} and \ref{Assumption_2} impose Lipschitz continuity on a family of approximating functions $s(\cdot, \cdot, \cdot)$ with respect to the input variables, $t$ and $x$, as well as the parameters $\theta$.
 It is well-known that the continuity properties of neural networks with respect to $t$, and $x$ are largely determined by the activation function at the last layer.
-For instance, neural networks with activation functions such as hyberbolic tangent and sigmoid functions at the last layer satisfy the Lipschitz continuity with respect to $t$ and $x$ \cite{virmaux2018lipschitz, fazlyab2019efficient}.
-In addition, for key applications of generative modeling such as images and audio, where data is bounded, it is possible to remove the dependency on $x$ in $D_1$, $D_2$, and $D_3$ \cite{song2021scorebased}. \end{remark}
+For instance, neural networks with activation functions such as hyberbolic tangent and sigmoid functions at the last layer satisfy the Lipschitz continuity with respect to $t$ and $x$ \citep{virmaux2018lipschitz, fazlyab2019efficient}. \end{remark}